History of Xbox in Timeline

 2010: Updated Xbox 360 Headset Release

-In 2010, an updated Xbox 360 Headset with black cosmetics was released, bundled with the Xbox 360 S. This revised wired headset featured mute/volume controls moved to an inline position along the cable.
+In 2010, an updated Xbox 360 Headset with black cosmetics was released, bundled with the Xbox 360 S. For the revised wired headset, the mute/volume controls were moved to a position inline along the cable.

 Xbox 360 250GB Slim Console - (Renewed)